ICT Sustainability: Assessment and Strategies for a Low Carbon Future

 1. E-waste policies in your organisation: Identify any e-waste or other ICT materials use policies in your organisation.
 Include references to any publicly released policies (with links to any web based information).

-2. Materials and energy use issues with donating old computers: The Australian Computer Society runs a PC Recycling Group (ACS, 2011).
-Volunteers recondition old donated computers for use by non-profit organisations and worthy individual.
+2. Materials and energy use issues with donating old computers: Computerbank has been offering refurbished computers since 1998 (Computerbank, 2017).
+Volunteers recondition donated computer, which are then sold to for a nominal fee to not-for-profit groups and those on low incomes (including students).
 What materials and energy use issues would arise for an organisation donating computers?

 About the book: ICT Sustainability: Assessment and Strategies for a Low Carbon Future